 You are what you eat.
 For writer/director Nicolas Pesce, all he seems to consume are Baskin Robbins’ 31 flavors of horror.
 He has spent a lifetime devouring the genre, and he’s eager to contribute back to the community that made him.
 His first film, The Eyes of My Mother, was a rich, black and white human haunting that borrowed heavily from Hitchcock, The Texas Chainsaw Massacre, and Night of the Hunter.
 Look a little closer, and you’ll also see plenty of William Castle pumping through its twisted heart.

 His follow-up film, Piercing is another movie with a lot of other movies on its mind.
-Takashi Miike might have brought Pesce to Ryū Murakami’s novel of the same name, but Giallo was the subgenre that took over production.
-With direct lifts from Dario Argento’s trusted band Goblin and a very particularly framed ice pick in the foreground, Piercing is looking to reintroduce contemporary audience to a very specific style of yesteryear.
+Takashi Miike might have brought Pesce to Ryū Murakami’s novel of the same name, but giallo was the subgenre that took over production.
+With direct lifts from Dario Argento’s trusted band Goblin and a very particularly framed ice pick in the foreground, Piercing is looking to reintroduce contemporary audiences to a very specific style of yesteryear.

 Christopher Abbott is a loving husband and father who hungers to experience the thrill of murder.
 He pretends to depart on a business trip but actually rents a hotel room where he can dial-up an escort for the sole purpose of slaughter.
 The treacherous act becomes more complicated when Mia Wasikowska darkens his door.
 Violence and mayhem ensue, and both parties trade roles of perpetrator and victim.